afnanalmohd/task_flutterr/README.md

 ### Features

  All the <a href="https://github.com/The-Garage-Tech-Team/mbshir/tree/main/lib/feature">features</a> in the app are organized into folders named after each feature.
-Each of these folders contains related files, including 'controller,' 'model,' 'screen,' 'service,' and 'widget
+Each of these folders contains related files, including controller, model, service, screen, and widget